WINTON GROUP Ltd Sells 28,353 Shares of Tupperware Brands Co. (NYSE:TUP)

 A number of other hedge funds and other institutional investors have also recently modified their holdings of the business.
-Macquarie Group Ltd. increased its holdings in shares of Tupperware Brands by 31.6% in the 3rd quarter.
-Macquarie Group Ltd. now owns 3,935 shares of the company’s stock valued at $83,000 after acquiring an additional 945 shares during the period.
-WealthTrust Axiom LLC grew its stake in Tupperware Brands by 4.0% during the 4th quarter.
-WealthTrust Axiom LLC now owns 30,000 shares of the company’s stock worth $458,000 after buying an additional 1,150 shares during the last quarter.
-Swiss National Bank grew its stake in Tupperware Brands by 1.2% during the 3rd quarter.
-Swiss National Bank now owns 109,700 shares of the company’s stock worth $2,317,000 after buying an additional 1,300 shares during the last quarter.
-Counterpoint Mutual Funds LLC purchased a new position in Tupperware Brands during the 4th quarter worth $26,000.
-Finally, Metropolitan Life Insurance Co NY grew its stake in Tupperware Brands by 15.5% during the 3rd quarter.
-Metropolitan Life Insurance Co NY now owns 13,300 shares of the company’s stock valued at $281,000 after purchasing an additional 1,786 shares during the last quarter.
+Macquarie Group Ltd. raised its position in Tupperware Brands by 31.6% during the 3rd quarter.
+Macquarie Group Ltd. now owns 3,935 shares of the company’s stock valued at $83,000 after purchasing an additional 945 shares in the last quarter.
+WealthTrust Axiom LLC raised its position in Tupperware Brands by 4.0% during the 4th quarter.
+WealthTrust Axiom LLC now owns 30,000 shares of the company’s stock valued at $458,000 after purchasing an additional 1,150 shares in the last quarter.
+Swiss National Bank raised its position in Tupperware Brands by 1.2% during the 3rd quarter.
+Swiss National Bank now owns 109,700 shares of the company’s stock valued at $2,317,000 after purchasing an additional 1,300 shares in the last quarter.
+Counterpoint Mutual Funds LLC purchased a new position in shares of Tupperware Brands in the 4th quarter valued at $26,000.
+Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of Tupperware Brands by 15.5% in the 3rd quarter.
+Metropolitan Life Insurance Co NY now owns 13,300 shares of the company’s stock valued at $281,000 after acquiring an additional 1,786 shares during the period.
 90.47% of the stock is owned by institutional investors and hedge funds.

-Several equities analysts have recently issued reports on the company.
-Zacks Investment Research cut Tupperware Brands from a “hold” rating to a “strong sell” rating in a report on Wednesday, May 11th.
-Citigroup cut Tupperware Brands from a “buy” rating to a “neutral” rating and reduced their price target for the stock from $26.00 to $13.00 in a report on Thursday, May 5th.
-StockNews.com began coverage on Tupperware Brands in a report on Thursday, March 31st.
-They issued a “hold” rating for the company.
-Finally, DA Davidson lowered Tupperware Brands from a “buy” rating to a “neutral” rating and set a $13.00 price objective for the company. in a research note on Thursday, May 5th.

-Tupperware Brands (NYSE:TUP – Get Rating) last released its quarterly earnings results on Wednesday, May 4th.
-The company reported $0.12 EPS for the quarter, missing analysts’ consensus estimates of $0.52 by ($0.40).
-Tupperware Brands had a negative return on equity of 69.39% and a negative net margin of 1.69%.
-The firm had revenue of $348.10 million for the quarter, compared to analyst estimates of $356.80 million.
-During the same quarter last year, the company earned $0.82 earnings per share.
-The firm’s revenue for the quarter was down 15.9% on a year-over-year basis.
-As a group, equities analysts predict that Tupperware Brands Co. will post 1.97 earnings per share for the current fiscal year.

 Tupperware Brands Corporation operates as a consumer products company worldwide.
 The company manufactures, markets, and sells design-centric preparation, storage, and serving solutions for the kitchen and home, as well as a line of cookware, knives, microwave products, microfiber textiles, water-filtration related items, and an array of products for on-the-go consumers under the Tupperware brand name.